Aron-Debruyn/Predicting-Hyperspectral-Signatures-from-Multispectral-Data-using-cGANs/README.md

 # Predicting Hyperspectral Signatures from Multispectral Data using cGANs for Agricultural Applications
-**Implementation of paper -  Predicting Hyperspectral Signatures from Multispectral Data using cGANs for Agricultural Applications - Models and Plotting **
+**Implementation of paper Predicting Hyperspectral Signatures from Multispectral Data using cGANs for Agricultural Applications**
 _Reconstruct hyperspectral (476–914 nm) signatures from multispectral, RGB and two band scenarios inputs using conditional GANs._
 The full dataset used for this study is available on **Zenodo**:
 Here comes the DOI: [//]: # "[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14889285.svg)](https://doi.org/10.5281/zenodo.14889285)"